 - No note about using the wire port plug for snakes

 I would like for there to be a note somewhere in the kit, whether on the humidity shield’s packaging or just a piece of paper that comes with the instructions, warning customers not to place heat or UVB lamps over the humidity shield.
 This is something many new reptile keepers don’t think about, and can make a difference in preventing tragedy.

 Conclusion: Great PVC enclosure for the reptile keeper on a budget.

 ReptiFiles Rating: 4.5 stars

 Due to the versatility of the material, PVC reptile enclosures are in high demand, and the Zen Habitats PVC enclosure is a great entry-level option for the reptile keeper on a budget.
-It has few negative points, although my biggest concern is how easy it is to damage the panels.
+It has few negative points, although my biggest concerns are how easy it is to damage the panels and acrylic doors.
 However, its strong aluminum frame, attractive design, humidity-friendly features, and full-mesh top put the Zen Habitats 4’x2x2′ Reptile Enclosure with PVC Panels squarely among the best PVC reptile enclosures currently available.

 The Zen Habitats PVC enclosure is extremely versatile, and suitable for small to mid-sized terrestrial snakes and lizards with low to high humidity requirements, such as:

 - African fat-tailed gecko